-Feels Blind Literary welcomes submissions of short fiction, creative nonfiction, poetry, plays, and art from new and emerging writers and artists who identify as women.
+Feels Blind Literary welcomes submissions of short fiction, creative nonfiction, poetry, plays, and art from new and emerging writers and artists who are nonbinary or identify as women.

-Submissions for Issue #5 are open until May 1, 2020 and should be sent to email@example.com.
+Submissions for Issue #6 are open until July 1st, 2021 and should be sent to .
 Please put in the subject line the category to which you are submitting and include a short bio written in the third person.
 Please be certain your name does not appear anywhere on your submission document, however.

 Simultaneous submissions are accepted, but immediately withdraw you work if it is accepted elsewhere.

 Please do not submit more than one entry per reading period.

 We will do our best to respond to each submission within 60 days.
 If 60 days has passed, please send us an inquiry at .
 We will try our best to respond much sooner.